UDL-TF/TF2Chart/README.md

       repository: alpine
       tag: latest
     installInotifyTools: true
-    events: [close_write, create, delete, moved_to, moved_from]
+    events:
+      [
+        close_write,
+        create,
+        delete,
+        moved_to,
+        moved_from,
+        delete_self,
+        move_self,
+      ]
     debounceSeconds: 2
     pollIntervalSeconds: 300 # fallback cadence when inotify events are missing
-    # include delete_self/move_self to catch git-sync atomic swaps
+    watchBase: false # enable if you need to watch /mnt/base changes too
 ```

 The watcher attempts to install `inotify-tools` automatically on Alpine/Debian/RHEL images and now keeps a background polling loop (`pollIntervalSeconds`) so merges happen even on filesystems that do not emit inotify events (for example, NFS).
-Pair this with `watchParentDepth` or `extraWatchPaths` on git-sync overlays to follow atomic directory swaps—TF2Chart will watch the overlay mount **and** its parents so the watcher sees the rename the instant git-sync promotes a new checkout.
+Pair this with `watchParentDepth` or `extraWatchPaths` on git-sync overlays to follow atomic directory swaps—TF2Chart will watch the overlay mount **and** its parents so the watcher sees the rename the instant git-sync promotes a new checkout, patiently waiting until git-sync recreates the directory.
+Enable `watchBase` only when you need `/mnt/base` change detection; keeping it false reduces recursive watches and avoids hitting `fs.inotify.max_user_watches` on large installs.
 Each pass also removes dangling symlinks inside the view layer, preventing stale references when files are deleted upstream.
 You can override `command`/`args` or supply custom `watchPaths` when monitoring additional directories.

 ## Development